Mudder Wet Path East Coast Trail : Ferryland to Chance Bay

 It felt good to be heading back onto the East Coast Trail this morning, and we were up early to pack and get ready.
-After much debate, and online chats with other hikers about their recent experiences on the Sounding Hills Path, we decided to hike highway 10 to Aquaforte and continue south on the Mudder Wet Path from there.
+After much debate, and online chats with other hikers about their recent experiences on the Sounding Hills Path, we decided to hike Highway 10 to Aquaforte and continue south on the Mudder Wet Path from there.
 It was crummy to lose a section of both the ECT and Trans Canada Trail / Great Trail, but we felt it was best to respect the wishes of the local authorities until the situation could be resolved.
 We would like to thank those online, on Twitter, on Facebook, and on email who advised us regarding this section.
 We would also like to thank all those volunteers and landowners out there who help support the ongoing operation of their local trails, and who allow hikers to pass through their properties – the system only works because of your generosity, so a huge thank you!

 With another amazing breakfast under our belts we paid our tab, said our goodbyes, and set off on the 5 km road walk to and through Aquaforte.
 This turned out to be a largely uneventful trek, with motorists kindly slowing down as they passed by, and a few stopping to offer us lifts.
-It took us about an hour to reach the community of Aquaforte, which is another small community whose history and current economy is tied closely to the fishing industry.
+It took us about an hour to reach the community of Aquaforte, which is another small community whose history and current economy are tied closely to the fishing industry.
 Today a seafood processing facility is the major employer for residents from this and surrounding communities, and we passed it on our way by.

 highway view of the Avalon penninsula roadway in forest

-We made it through Aquaforte, and soon found the trail head for the Mudder Wet Path.
+We made it through Aquaforte and soon found the trailhead for the Mudder Wet Path.
 The beginning of the path took us through a small wetland, where Pitcher Plants and other wildflowers were in full bloom.
 It was quite a beautiful wetland, complete with boardwalks to take us over the wetter portions.

 ECT Mudder Wet Path Newfoundland.